Project overview

 Governance Enhancement for Cohesive Societies

 Citizens across central Europe increasingly want to get more involved in local and regional policy-making.
-The GEtCoheSive project develops and tests inclusive governance practices to improve public authorities’ capacities to engage with citizens from vulnerable backgrounds, especially in view of environmental policies and access to care services.
-The partnership develops a transnational strategy and local action plans for four cities to make their societies more cohesive.
+The GEtCoheSive project developed and tested inclusive governance practices to improve public authorities’ capacities to engage with citizens from vulnerable backgrounds, especially in view of environmental policies and access to care services.
+The partnership developed a transnational strategy and local action plans for four cities to make their societies more cohesive.

 2,63m €